pcthanh0802/dath-quiz-app/README.md

 1. Download and install XAMPP
 2. Download the source code from our Github repository (Download ZIP), extract the ZIP file, change the folder name to quizApp and move it into xampp/htdocs folder **(The source code folder must be stored here to run, other directories are not allowed.)**
 3. Open XAMPP control panel and turn on Apache and MySQL
+4. Click "Config" of MySQL, then click my.ini.
+A text editor appears on the screen.
+Change the port from 3306 to **3307**, save the file and close it.
-4. Click "Admin" button of MySQL to go to its dashboard
+5. Click "Admin" button of MySQL to go to its dashboard
-5. Create a database and named it "quizApp"
+6. Create a database and named it "quizApp"
-6. Import db.sql file to create the database
+7. Import db.sql file to create the database
-7. Open your web browser and type http://localhost/quizApp/index.php in the url bar to start the quiz app
+8. Open your web browser and type http://localhost/quizApp/index.php in the url bar to start the quiz app
-8. Log in to start using
+9. Log in to start using
    - Try **username: admin** and **password: Admin0123** to log in admin page.
    - Try **username: hihihi** and **password: hihihi** to log in player page.
      You can also create new account to log in by insert new record into **account table** in database.